DigitalWarrior/piholeparser/RecentRunLogs/TopLevelScripts/30-Processing-External-Blacklists/YouTubeOtherAnnoyances.md

 ## Pinging Source To Check Host Availability
 ## Checking File Header
 ## Determining Host Availability
+* YouTubeOtherAnnoyances List Unavailable To Download.
+Sun Feb  4 21:08:42 MST 2024
 ## Checking If List Updated Online
 ## Determining Download Attempt
 ## Attempting To Download List
 ## Checking File Size
 * YouTubeOtherAnnoyances List Was An Empty File After Download.
+Sun Feb  4 21:08:42 MST 2024
+## Attempting Creation Of Mirror File
+## Parsing List
+## Checking Parsed File Size
-Sun Feb  4 20:46:44 MST 2024
+* YouTubeOtherAnnoyances List Was Killed By The Parsing Process.
+It will be skipped in the future.
+Sun Feb  4 21:08:43 MST 2024